GOlssn/GameOfLife/README.md

-Game of Life - README.md Version 1.0
+Game of Life - Version 1.0
 =====================================

 General info
 ------------
-Conway's Game of Life is a zero player game with cellular automaton.
-It uses arguments on startup and there after the game it self evolves from generation to generation.
-This without further user input.
+The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+The "game" is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 Conway's rules are: